 - Blank: If the box is blank, that means this usage is prohibited in this transect.

-Click here for definitions (section 1.2) and explanations of all functions/uses listed in this table.
+View the Miami 21 Code for definitions and explanations of all functions/uses listed in this table.

 If you have determined that a warrant or exception is necessary for your location + function/usage, follow the steps for these processes.

 Apply for a Warrant